Map of America

 1975.
 Colored pencil, pencil, and acrylic on map on board, 34 1/8 x 20 1/4" (86.7 x 51.4 cm)

-Instead of depicting national borders, Downey’s Map of America represents the continent of South American as a swirl of colors.
-As a response to a military coup in Chile, Downey embarked on a journey in 1973, traveling from New York City to the southernmost tip of Latin America.
-Along the way, the Chilean artist videotaped the cultures he encountered and showed the footage to other locals along the way in the hope that the isolated communities would find commonalities in their everyday experiences.
+Instead of depicting national borders, in his Map of America Juan Downey represents the South American continent as a swirl of colors.
+In response to a military coup in his native Chile, he embarked on a journey in 1973, traveling from New York to the southernmost tip of South America.
+Along the way, he videotaped the regional cultures he encountered throughout South America and showed the footage to people he met in the hope that he might bridge the isolation between different communities if they could find commonalities in their everyday experiences.

-The footage became the basis for the installation Video Trans America; this map and similar drawings accompanied the videos.
-In this work, Downey uses the hand-drawn map as a galvanizing symbol to foster a transnational Latin American identity.
+Downey’s footage became the basis for the installation Video Trans Americas.
+Map of America and similar drawings accompanied his videos.
+In this work, he uses the hand-drawn map as a galvanizing symbol to foster a more unified, transnational Latin American identity.

 The customs, arts, social institutions, and achievements of a particular nation, people, or other social group.

 A work of art made with a pencil, pen, crayon, charcoal, or other implements, often consisting of lines and marks (noun); the act of producing a picture with pencil, pen, crayon, charcoal, or other implements (verb, gerund).